-The requirement that $P(T = 1 | Pa_T = 0) = 0$ encodes the modeling assumption that a necessary condition for a task to be executed is that at least one of its parents is executed.
-This is a very specific characteristic of workflow models and seems appropriate to model actual real-world processes (van der Aalst and van Hee, 2002), which we call backward determinism, and the reason why we interpret the parents of a node as its "pre-requisites".
+The requirement that $P(T = 1|Pa_T = 0) = 0$ encodes the modeling assumption that a necessary condition for a task to be executed is that at least one of its parents is executed.
+We call this property backward determinism, typically present in real-world processes [7].
 Also important, backward determinism will allow us to design an algorithm to learn workflow graphs in polynomial time.